×

 What is a typical expat home or apartment like in Zandvoort?

 "A typical expat home or apartment in Zandvoort, is often located near the beach, offering stunning sea views.
 These homes are usually modern and well-maintained, with a blend of contemporary and traditional Dutch architecture.
 They often feature spacious living areas, fully equipped kitchens, and one to three bedrooms.
 Some apartments may also come with a balcony or a small garden.
 The interiors are typically bright and airy, with large windows allowing plenty of natural light.
 Many homes are furnished, but unfurnished options are also available for those who prefer to bring or buy their own furniture.
 The homes are usually located within walking distance of local amenities such as shops, restaurants, and public transportation.
 Some may also have access to shared facilities like a gym or a swimming pool.
-Despite being a popular tourist destination, Zandvoort is also a peaceful and quiet town, making it an ideal place for expats looking for a relaxed lifestyle," said one expat in Zandvoort.
+Despite being a popular tourist destination, Zandvoort is also a peaceful and quiet town, making it an ideal place for expats looking for a relaxed lifestyle," said one expat who made the move to Zandvoort.

 What is the average cost of housing in Zandvoort?